-Over 108,000 jobs in Oregon pay the minimum wage
+Over 91,000jobs in Oregon pay the minimum wage

 The minimum wage is the lowest wage employers are allowed to pay workers.
 Did you know the minimum wage in Oregon is going to increase each year?
 Changes in the minimum wage go into effect every year on July 1st.